Setting up Smarthosting for O365

 8. If you want to Smarthost all external email Select the button for "Only when I have a transport rule set up that redirects messages to this connector".

-9. Click the + sign to enter a server then in the Add Smarthost window enter the Smarthost server listed below based on your location then click Save.
+9. Click the + sign to enter a server then in the Add Smarthost window enter the Smarthost server listed below based on your location.
+NOTE: If you use Zix Encrypt services you should enter the Zix Encrypt Smarthost listed below.
 We will use the US Smarthost for our example.

 United States - server565.appriver.com